-Conventional MR images with T1- and T2-weighted sequences are not sensitive to blood in the hyperacute stage, whereas gradient echo-MRI sequences are as accurate as CT for detection of hemorrhage during this period (61).
+Conventional MR images with T1- and T2-weighted sequences are not sensitive to blood in the hyperacute stage, whereas gradient echo-MRI sequences or susceptibility-weighted sequences can also detect intracerebral hemorrhage during this period with high accuracy (61; 35).
 In a multicenter study of 62 patients with acute intracerebral hemorrhage, gradient echo-MRI was found to be useful for diagnosis with a sensitivity of 100% within the first 6 hours after symptom onset (27).
 Nevertheless, its use may be limited due to lack of tolerability or the presence of a cardiac pacemaker, or it may be altogether unavailable.

 The “black hole” sign, another imaging marker that may be useful to predict early hematoma expansion, was found in 14.6% of 206 patients on nonenhanced CT scan within 6 hours after onset of spontaneous intracerebral hemorrhage, mostly located in the basal ganglia and thalamus (60).
 The black hole sign was defined as a hypoattenuated area (black hole) encapsulated within a hyperattenuating hematoma with a clearly defined border, which may suggest bleeding of different age within the hematoma.
 In this cohort of patients, hematoma growth on nonenhanced CT scan performed within 30 hours of baseline imaging was found to occur 5 times more frequently in patients with black hole sign than in those with no black hole sign, 32% versus 6%, respectively (60).
 In a metaanalysis of 1495 patients with intracerebral hemorrhage analyzed in 5 studies (4 with a retrospective design; 2 with fewer than 200 patients), the black hole sign as an imaging marker to predict hematoma expansion showed a low sensitivity (0.30) and a high specificity (0.91), whereas the positive and negative likelihood ratios were 3.5 and 0.77, respectively (99).